thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 - `genericTitle` - Replace with what you want the generic titles to say.
 Only change if you are planning on using NFT reveal and want a different name for your NFTs.
 - `genericDescription` - Replace with what you want the generic descriptions to say.
 Only change if you are planning on using NFT reveal and want a different name for your NFTs.
 - `genericURL` - Replace with the image URL that your generic NFTs should show.
 Only change if you are planning on using NFT reveal and want a different name for your NFTs.
+- `ignoreAllNamesWithBlank` - This value is a boolean with a value of false or true.
+If true, then any layer item that contains the word blank within the filename will be skipped from being added to the metadata information.
+When set to false, then the information will be added to the metadata.
+E.x white_eyes_blank #100.png will be added to metadata if set to false, while being skipped if true.

 Modify only the parts that you will be using and keep the rest as set by default.
 For example, if you are planning on using NFTPort for your file and metadata uploads, then do not modify the `imageFilesBase` and `metaDataJSONFilesBase` fields.
 If you are planning on not doing a reveal NFT collection and simply have everything revealed, then do not modify the `genericTitle`, `genericDescription` and `genericURL` fields.
 If you want your NFT properties on Opensea to show, for example "Shirt - Blank - 15%", then set the `blankFilenameInLayers` value to false.
+If you want to remove all "blank" layer items from your NFT properties on Opensea, for example "white_eyes_blank", then set the `ignoreAllNamesWithBlank` value to true.

 Example configuration:
 <img width="1605" alt="Screenshot 2022-01-13 at 12 50 38" src="https://user-images.githubusercontent.com/52892685/149316620-6b7f64c3-705c-4ff3-93b6-990180b7f1d5.png">